 With the latest addition of augmented reality (AR), pupils have had the opportunity to visit the different planets and learn more through independent research using specialist AR equipment and our class set of iPads.

-As of 2022, the Junior School science lab will be completely refurbished which will provide more space for pupils to learn and investigate concepts, ideas and experience practical activities first hand in an effort to make sense of the world around them.
+Recently, the Junior School was refurbished and the lab relocated to a more spacious room where pupils can learn and investigate concepts, ideas and experience practical activities first hand in an effort to make sense of the world around them.

 We promote curiosity and help girls and boys make connections between their experiences and scientific explanation.